Dynamical black hole entropy beyond general relativity from the Einstein frame: Conclusion and discussion

 \section{Conclusion and discussion}

 In this paper we first generalize the pedagogical proof of the non-stationary physical process first law to non-vacuum black holes, and give a pedagogical deduction of the second-order behavior for $S_{\text{dyn}}$ under the vacuum perturbations in GR.
 We then derive both the non-stationary physical process first law and the non-stationary comparison first law for $f(R)$ gravity as well as canonical scalar-tensor theory by means of conformal transformations.
-Our formulae for dynamical black hole entropy agree with those derived by the Noether charge method.
+Our formulas for dynamical black hole entropy agree with those derived by the Noether charge method.
 We further study the second-order behavior of $S_{\text{dyn}}$ for vacuum perturbations in those theories, and find that second law is obeyed both in the Einstein frames and in the original frames.
 Moreover, we determine the relationship between the dynamical black hole entropy and the Wald entropy of the generalized apparent horizon in the original frame.

-However, our methodology can be applied only to theories that can be put into the Einstein frames via conformal transformations.
-While there are also many theories of gravity cannot be put into the Einstein frame.
-One of the future works is to present a more pedagogical proof of the physical process first law and the comparison first law for theories such as Lovelock gravity.
+In the future work we plan to generalize the study of dynamical black hole entropy to more general theories of gravity, such as $f(\text{Ricci})$, based on other field redefinition techniques\cite{Jacobson:1993vj,Dong:2013qoa,MohammadiMozaffar:2016vpf}.
 So far our arguments for dynamical black hole entropy only dwell on the classical level.
 It would be important to investigate at the semi-classical level whether the entropy of the Hawking radiation of a black hole will obtain a dynamical correction term after the non-stationary perturbation.

-\acknowledgments This work is partly supported by the National Key Research and Development Program of China with Grant No. 2021YFC2203001 as well as the National Natural Science Foundation of China with Grant Nos.
-12075026, 12035016, 12361141825 and 12375058.
+\acknowledgments This work is partly supported by the National Key Research and Development Program of China with Grant No. 2021YFC2203001 as well as the National Natural Science Foundation of China with Grants No. 12075026, No. 12035016, No. 12361141825, and No. 12375058.